ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

 - PO-280W-OW 280W AC/DC power adapter
 - 2.5" SATA Hard Disk 1TB 7200rpm

-### IPC Front and Rear Views
+### IPC Front and Side Views

-The front and rear views of the IPC are shown with the Graphics Processing Unit (GPU) installed in the following pictures:
+The front and side views of the IPC are shown with the Graphics Processing Unit (GPU) installed in the following pictures:

 The front view of the Nuvo-6108GC: